shaunsund/thelite-rsas/Markdown/13 Externals_ An Everyday Occurrence/10 SAS Training.md

 Blanks tended to give recruits a false sense of security and it was found that as soon as they began using live rounds, they were so busy concentrating on the bangs going off around them, that they forgot to listen to their orders.
 By getting recruits used to a heavy-noise situation from the outset, they had confidence and did not hold back when it came to the real thing.
 Using realism from the start was to pay handsome dividends for the SAS, and it was a rare occasion indeed when an ammunition resupply had to be called for during an operation.
-To improve recruits’ shooting the worst shottist of the week had the dubious honour of being presented with the SAS’s special Shit Shot Bell.
+To improve recruits’ shooting the worst shottist of the week had the dubious honour of being presented with the SAS’s special _Shit Shot Bell_.
 On receiving the large cow bell, the hapless winner had to do a victory lap of honour accompanied by the clanging of the bell - and worse still the humiliating sound of applause from the rest of his course.
 Then, he had to give a quick talk on how he had managed to qualify for the award and wear the bell around his neck for seven days until he could hand it over to the next holder.
 Needless to say, shooting accuracy picked up remarkably.
 As fitness was one of the requisites for a Special Air Service soldier, the recruits ran everywhere for the entire twenty weeks of their training and selection.
-SAS operators always knew that there were recruits somewhere in camp by the unmistakable clanging of the Shit Shot Bell as the new boys, their young bronzed bodies bathed in sweat, sprinted somewhere on another leg of their training.
+SAS operators always knew that there were recruits somewhere in camp by the unmistakable clanging of the _Shit Shot Bell_ as the new boys, their young bronzed bodies bathed in sweat, sprinted somewhere on another leg of their training.
 By the time their basic training was over, the instructors were left with a hundred recruits.
 They now moved down to the Gwaai River Mine - a former copper mine - north of Wankie National Park where all their field work, tactical training patrols, map-reading, canoeing and demolitions were done, the main emphasis being on their quick shooting and ability to practise the basic principles of war.
 The whole idea of the six-weeks Gwaai phase was to be as authentic as possible ... to enable recruits to see what the real war would be like, set in rugged bushy terrain under realistic conditions.